Terms and Conditions 2022

 All poets selected to be entered into the anthology will be posted 1 copy of the print anthology.
 Poets residing overseas will be asked to contribute to postage costs.

-Staff of Hunter Writers Centre and their family members are not eligible to enter
+Staff and Board Members of Hunter Writers Centre and their family members are not eligible to enter

 Entrants must be aged over 18 years.